tonusp/NaNo2016/A_Book_of_Changes.md

 As darkness began to fall they set sail from Texel, with a gentle east wind carrying them across the North Sea.
 Undetected by the patrolling ships of Royal Navy or coastguard, now constantly on the alert for fleeing members of proscribed or registered groups, as much as for potential terrorist invaders, Jost's little boat made landfall, and Joseph and the others crept through the shallows and came ashore.

 There were seven of them in the group, not counting Leibniz.
-Joseph, Magister Liu, the deputy leader Sonja, three young men chosen for their physical strength and military training - Sven, Kurt, and Arnold - and the other woman in the group, Hanna-Laura from Buxtehude.
+Joseph, Magister Liu, the deputy leader Sonja, three young men chosen for their physical strength and military training - Sven, Kurt, and Arnold - and the other woman in the group, Hanna-Laura from Buxtehude near Hamburg.

 Jost begged to stay with them.
-"Old I may be, but you Joseph have revived my heart.
+"Old I may be, but you, Joseph, have revived my heart.
 I can help in so many ways..."

 But Joseph had to refuse.
-"Listen, mia amiko, you have already helped us so much.
+"Listen, *mia amiko*, you have already helped us so much.
 And we may require your help again if there is need of urgent and secret transport across these seas.
 Go home, and wait for our word.
 If we succeed or if we fail in our enterprise, you will surely hear.
 But be ready for the call if we need you.
 Keep your boat provisioned and ready!"

-With a firm embrace ("Brakumu min!") they parted, and watched the old man hoist his sail and begin to tack away from the shore into the growing light of dawn.
+With a firm embrace ("*Brakumu min!*") they parted, and watched the old man hoist his sail and begin to tack away from the shore into the growing light of dawn.

 # Chapter Twenty     Release to the Captives